adarshkv159/ai-demos/05-numberplate_extraction/README.md

 ## ⚙️ Internal Processing Flow

-1. Initialize video source (camera or file)
+1. Initialize video source from file (demo.webm) using OpenCV.
-2. Load TFLite classification model (with or without delegate)
+2. Load TFLite object detection model (quant_model_NPU_3k.tflite) with optional libvx_delegate for NPU acceleration.
-3. Start OCR worker thread for asynchronous text recognition
+3. Load TFLite OCR model (license_plate_character_recognition.tflite) with optional NPU delegate.
+4. Read class labels from labelmap.txt for detected objects.
-4. Capture frame from video source
+5. Capture frame from video source.
-5. Preprocess frame (convert BGR to RGB, resize to model input size)
+6. Preprocess frame by converting BGR to RGB and resizing to the model’s expected input shape.
-6. Run detection inference on the preprocessed frame
+7. Run object detection inference on the preprocessed frame using the detection model.
-7. Preprocess each frame:
-   - Extract bounding boxes, class indices, and confidence scores
+8. Extract bounding boxes, class indices, and confidence scores from model output and filter based on threshold.
-   - Filter detections by confidence threshold
-8. Extract license plate regions (ROIs) from the frame and enqueue for OCR
-9. OCR worker preprocesses ROIs, runs Tesseract OCR, cleans and validates plate text
+9. Crop license plate regions, segment individual characters using contour-based approach, and classify each character with the OCR model.
+10. Validate recognized text using regex patterns for Indian number plates and, if stable, use espeak and aplay to speak the detected plate once.
-10. Display annotated frame with bounding boxes, labels, and last detected plate text
+11. Display annotated frame with bounding boxes, labels, and recognized plate text, and repeat the loop until video ends or 'q' is pressed.
-11. Repeat until exit

 ---